NCATS-Tangerine/semmed-biolink/README.md

 # semmed-biolink

-normalization of sememd db to biolink model
+Loading of the Semantic Medline Database ("semmeddb") into a Neo4j database and normalization to the BioLink model.

+These operations are best done on a *nix system (Linux, OSX) given the dependency of various steps on *nix shell and OS operations.

 ### Steps

+- Run the shell `source` command on the `setup_environment.sh` script, to set up environment variables for the work.
+See the script for what variables are set (and may be overridden).
-- Run download_convert.sh to download SemMedDB and related files and convert mysql dump to csv
+- After setting the environment variables, run `download_convert.sh` to download SemMedDB with related files and convert the mysql dump to csv
-- Run the ipynbs in order
+- Run the Jupiter Notebooks (ipynb's) in order

 01-initial_data_clean.ipynb
 - Expand predicates with OR operations into individual predicates
-- Convert cuis that are entrez ids into cuis
+- Convert CUIs that are Entrez ids into CUIs
 - Change neg props to the same prop with a negative flag
 - Make a separate nodes table

 02-normalize_node_types_to_biolink.ipynb
 - For each node, get the UMLS semantic type for each umls cui
-- Map umls semantic types to biolink node types (blm_to_umls_nodes.json)
+- Map UMLS semantic types to Biolink node types (blm_to_umls_nodes.json)
 - Nodes with no matching type are removed

 03-filter_nodes_edges.ipynb